2020’s “The New Normal”

 Tyler Curry made an immediate impact in the weight room and on Truckee’s track team.

 Heading into February 2020 everything looked great for the Truckee Wolverine Football team.
 Offseason workouts were in full swing and the Wolverines had high hopes heading into the 2020 football season.
 Truckee had a rough start to the 2019 football season but made progress weekly finishing off their season on a six game win streak which included a 48-7 win over the Elko Indians in the first round of the playoffs.
 Truckee would then travel to Fernley to take on the Vaqueros.
 This was a game for the ages.
 Truckee would take Fernley to the bitter end of this game nearly completing an upset.
 In the end it was Fernley who advanced with a 35-28 win.
-Fernley would go on to win a State Championship over Fallon who fielded arguably one of their best team in school history.
+Fernley would go on to win a State Championship over Fallon who fielded arguably one of their best teams in school history.
 Truckee had few holes to fill heading into the 2020 season and the future was looking very promising.
 One of the holes that would need to be filled was the 800 plus yards and seven TD’s from graduating senior Deacon Mehler.
 This gaping hole would be filled in January when Tyler Curry moved to Truckee.
 Curry was a 5’7″ 200 pound wrecking ball who played with a chip on his shoulder.
 He was immediately welcomed into the Truckee football family.
 Anders Norman would also return to the team after taking a year off.
 Anders was a 6′ 220 pound beast who was missed during the 2019 season.
 Many of Truckee’s football players were out for the track team in the spring of 2020 and momentum was building.
-Truckee was building power and speed and team chemistry looked to be very strong.
+Truckee was building power, speed, and team chemistry looked to be very strong.
 Everything appeared to be heading in the right direction for Truckee and the team knew they would have a good chance of making a deep run into the playoffs in the fall of 2020.
 Then suddenly on March 13th everything came to a screeching halt…across the globe.
 Covid-19 had hit the US and everything shutdown.
 A government shutdown for 15 days to slow the spread of Covid turned into a two year debacle where we saw the death of many fellow Americans.
 We would also see the death of Normalcy and it was replaced with rules, guidelines, and mandates that would change how we all see the world.

 March of 2020 Lester Holt explaining that the US has passed China in Covid 19 infections and is rapidly moving across the country